War of 1912: Arrival of United States forces

-The 2nd Provisional Regiment of Marines with 1,292 officers and men under Colonel James E. Mahoney was also en route.
-Most arrived at Guantanamo Bay on 7 June, while one battalion was landed at Havana on 10 June.
-USS Mississippi landed her detachment at El Cuero on 19 June.
-Of the 1,292 men who landed at Guantanamo, only one battalion was deployed.
-Colonel Karmany took command of all the unassigned troops.
-Together, the American forces in Cuba totaled 2,789 officers and men and were organized into the 1st Provisional Marine Brigade.
-About half of them were sent to occupy towns and cities in eastern Cuba.
+The 2nd Provisional Regiment of the United States Marines with 1,292 officers and enlisted men under Colonel James E. Mahoney was also sent to Cuba.
+Most of the regiment arrived at the Guantanamo Bay Naval Station on 7 June, while one battalion landed at Havana on 10 June.
+The USS Mississippi landed her detachment at El Cuero on 19 June.
+Of the 1,292 US soldiers who landed at Guantanamo, only one battalion was deployed for combat duty.
+Colonel Karmany had command of all the unassigned troops.
+All together, the American forces in Cuba totaled 2,789 officers and enlisted men, and the forces were organized into the 1st Provisional Marine Brigade.
+About half of the brigade was sent to occupy towns and cities in eastern Cuba.
 The rest remained at the naval base.
-In June Estenoz rapidly began losing control of his territory to the Cuban military, which was dispersing large bands of the rebels and bystanders.
-Rebel forces had once numbered at least 3,000 men, but by June there were an estimated 1,800 left alive, although some sources cite 6,000 rebel deaths in total.
+In June Estenoz rapidly began losing control of his territory to the Cuban military, which was successful in dispersing large bands of the rebels and bystanders.
+Rebel forces had once numbered at least 3,000 men, but by June there were an estimated 1,800 remaining alive, although some sources cite 6,000 rebel deaths in total in the brief conflict.